 Diamond clarity refers to the presence of identifying characteristics on and within the diamond.

-A certified diamond is a diamond that has been graded, tested and examined by a team of independent fully trained gemologists who then issue a Diamond certificate for that diamond.
+A certified diamond is one that has been graded, tested and examined by a team of independent fully trained gemmologists who then issue a certificate for that diamond.

 Independent certification is essential.
 It provides an accurate, unbiased description of the quality of the diamond, and assures that the diamond is natural and untreated.
 When shopping for loose diamonds it is extremely important that they are certified.